 About

-In 2014, we carried out the first UK study to estimate the long-term costs of perinatal mental health problems for both mothers and children.
-By showing how costs fall on government, individuals, and society, the findings helped secure new investment in specialist services and shaped policy in other high-income countries.
+In 2014, we ran the first UK study to work out the long-term costs of perinatal mental health problems for mothers and children.
+The findings showed how costs fall on government, individuals, and society.
+This evidence informed new investment in specialist services and shaped policy in other high-income countries.

 Since then, we’ve worked with partners in Brazil, Pakistan, South Africa, and Thailand to adapt this approach and generate local cost estimates, even where data is limited.

-To support wider use in low- and middle-income countries, we developed the Cost Calculator Tool that allows to:
+To support wider use in low- and middle-income countries, we developed the Cost Calculator Tool.
+It allows you to:

-We take a participatory approach — collaborating with local experts and stakeholders to fill data gaps, reflect local context, and share findings in meaningful ways.
-This has proven effective across diverse settings.
+We work closely with local experts and stakeholders to fill data gaps, reflect local context, and share findings in meaningful ways.
+This approach works well across diverse settings.

 Why do we focus on perinatal mental health?

-At least 1 in 5 women worldwide experience mental health problems during the perinatal period, from pregnancy up to two years after birth.
-In some low- and middle-income countries, the rates are even higher, as many as 1 in 2 women may be affected, and rates will be even higher in regions and amongst groups affected by major environmental stresses such as conflict.
+At least 1 in 5 women worldwide experience mental health problems during the perinatal period – from pregnancy up to two years after birth.
+In some low- and middle-income countries, rates are even higher.
+As many as 1 in 2 women may be affected, with even higher rates in regions affected by conflict or major environmental stresses.

-Without the right support, poor maternal mental health at this important time can have serious and lasting effects on both mothers and their children.
-Some of these impacts can also be measured in economic terms.
+Without the right support, poor maternal mental health at this critical time can have serious and lasting effects on both mothers and children.
+Some of these impacts can be measured in economic terms.
 Supporting perinatal mental health is now widely recognised as key to achieving global goals around maternal health, gender equality, child development, and economic growth.

 Why do we focus on low- and middle-income countries?